kelvinkaicheung/Kelvin-Ip-Profile/README.md

 <img src="/NaiveAndroid.png" width="50"/>
 </div>

+# exchange-biz.com
+A platform for business owner to sell their small businesses and team up with business partner.

 # memorytrace.tk
 A Typescript and Tailwind reactjs project.
 Fully functional with authentication, node and express REST Api, tested with jest.
 Check it out <a href="https://memorytrace.tk">here</a>